LEB-EPFL/eda_plugin/docs/source/usage.rst

 5) Run the PythonEventServer from Plugins -> Developer Tools -> Python Event Server

 Note: This installation does not include tensorflow needed for analysers using neural networks.
-Please refer to :ref:`tensorflow_install` to set your system up.
+Please refer to :ref:`tensorflowinstall` to set your system up.

 Running the test environment
 ============================